NBA teams flock to see Porter-Gaud's latest draft prospect, Aaron Nesmith

 Nesmith will watch the draft at his parents' home in West Ashley; brother Eddie is a student at Harvard.

-"I've been dreaming of this day since I was eight years old, so I'm happy to finally be here," Nesmith said.
+"I've been dreaming of this day since I was 8 years old, so I'm happy to finally be here," Nesmith said.
 "It's a dream come true."